-- 13.01 Notwithstanding Map 6, new or expanding institutional and community uses may also be supported within the areas identified on Map 8: Institutional & Community Uses, subject to meeting the policies of this Plan. - 13.02 When possible, school facilities should be developed as multi-disciplined joint use facilities to satisfy a variety of needs and opportunities. - 13.03 Future expansion opportunities for the 'Springbank Park For All Seasons' and the Springbank Equestrian Centre should be incorporated into the master site development plans for lands adjacent to these facilities. - 13.04 Public and non-public institutional and community uses shall be restricted to the following within the Plan area: - a) arts and cultural centre; - b) athletic and recreation services; - c) libraries; - d) museums; - e) private schools; - f) public parks, open space or environmental reserves; - g) public schools; - h) religious assembly; and - senior care facilities; - 13.05 Additions to the uses listed in Policy 13.04 may be considered as part of a minor text amendment to the Area Structure Plan. - 13.06 All redesignation and subdivision applications on lands within the Plan area shall require a master site development plan to provide holistic, efficient community development. - 13.07 All master site development plans adopted by Council shall be appended, by bylaw, to this Area Structure Plan, with Table 6 (Appendix D) and Map 3 of this Plan updated accordingly. - 13.08 Master site development plans shall contain or refer to all the requirements identified in Appendix B.
+- 13.01 Notwithstanding Map 6, new or expanding institutional and community uses may also be supported within the areas identified on Map 8: Institutional & Community Uses, subject to meeting the policies of this Plan. - 13.02 When possible, school facilities should be developed as multi-disciplined joint use facilities to satisfy a variety of needs and opportunities. - 13.03 Future expansion opportunities for the 'Springbank Park For All Seasons' and the Springbank Equestrian Centre should be incorporated into the master site development plans for lands adjacent to these facilities. - 13.04 The entire 51 acres of Lot:1, Block:11, Plan:1213545 and the 23-acre portion of SW-17-24-02-W05M that lies southeast of Lower Springbank Road shall be permitted to continue operating as a cemetery and funeral service. - 13.05 Public and non-public institutional and community uses shall be restricted to the following within the Plan area: - a) arts and cultural centre; - b) athletic and recreation services; - c) libraries; - d) museums; - e) private schools; - f) public parks, open space or environmental reserves; - g) public schools; - h) religious assembly; and - senior care facilities. - 13.06 Additions to the uses listed in Policy 13.05 may be considered as part of a minor text amendment to the Area Structure Plan. - 13.07 All redesignation and subdivision applications on lands within the Plan area shall require a master site development plan to provide holistic, efficient community development. - 13.08 All institutional master site development plans adopted by Council shall be appended, by bylaw, to this Area Structure Plan, with Table 6 (Appendix D) and Map 3 of this Plan updated accordingly. - 13.09 Master site development plans shall contain or refer to all the requirements identified in Appendix B.